-Well proportioned whitespace, carefully selected color schemes, and elegant typefaces are going to be the key three ingredients to web design perfection in 2017.
+Well proportioned whitespace, carefully selected color schemes and elegant typefaces are going to be the key three ingredients to web design perfection in 2017.
 While not necessarily a design trend, simplicity is where UI and UX design has been moving towards for quite some years now, and the new year promises to make simplicity even more simple.

 2. A Minimalistic Year for Print Design

 At first glance, minimal design may appear easy.
-In fact, it takes a master of craft to know how, where and when to place each element to create an effective template of visual beauty.
+In fact, it takes a master of craft to know how, where, and when to place each element to create an effective template of visual beauty.
 I highly recommend checking out this guidebook to understand how minimalistic design will influence your next project.

 3. Better Usage of Elegant Typography in Video

-Simple titles combined with negative space and subtle animation can play a huge part of the video storytelling process.
+Simple titles combined with negative space and subtle animation can play a huge part in the video storytelling process.
 Next year, we will see more videos making use of this undervalued, yet easy to implement, typographical component of videography.
 Watch out for Youtube’s biggest content developers to see how they are integrating great typo.

 4. Material Design Continues to Evolve Beautifully

 You have probably already fallen in love with Material Design and the consistent UI it brings to mobile and web applications.
 Next year, that love affair will continue to grow as material design language will be updated and will continue to evolve into mobile application perfection.
-It goes without saying that this guide will be your saviour when working with material components.
+It goes without saying that this guide will be your savior when working with material components.

 5. Memorable Duotone & Double Exposure Images